ctsaitsao/turtlebot3-figure-eight/README.md

 Turtlebot IRL: https://youtu.be/CagvXUCvS04
 Arm RViz: https://youtu.be/47MknIazwUA

-## Usage Instructions and Configuration Options:
+## Usage Instructions:

-1. Create a new workspace and clone the demonstration code.
+1. Create a new workspace and clone this repositiory.
 ```Shell
 # Create a new workspace
 mkdir -p ws/src